‘Connect, Challenge, Inspire’

 A message from the Principal

-Being part of our school is about being part of a real community – a small school where everyone knows each other’s names, where teachers know all the students and where lifelong friendships grow.
-We are lucky that our community is represented by a diverse range of cultures, which not only enriches our community, but truly reflects what the real world is all about.
-It also helps students build empathy and understanding for others – it is what weaves and connects us together.
+Being part of our school is about being part of a real community – a school where everyone knows each other’s names, where teachers know all the students and where lifelong friendships grow.
+Our community represents a diverse range of cultures.
+We work hard at building cultural understanding – because a sense of belonging and understanding is what weaves and connects us together.
 At MWHPS we have a brilliant wellbeing program that emphasises our core school values – Be Responsible, Be Respectful and Be Inclusive.

 This website is designed with both prospective and existing members of our school community in mind.
 The aim is to provide detailed and timely information about the school.
 We invite you to peruse this website to find out more about the exciting range of learning programs we can offer your child.